-- About Using Transparent Data Encryption with Oracle Data Guard For both software keystores and external keystores, Oracle Data Guard supports Transparent Data Encryption (TDE). - Configuring TDE and Oracle Key Vault in an Oracle Data Guard Environment You can configure Oracle Data Guard in a multitenant environment so that it can work with TDE and Oracle Key Vault.
+- About Using Transparent Data Encryption with Oracle Data Guard For both software keystores and external keystores, Oracle Data Guard supports Transparent Data Encryption (TDE). - Configuring TDE and Oracle Key Vault in an Oracle Data Guard Environment You can configure Oracle Data Guard in a multitenant environment so that it can work with TDE and Oracle Key Vault. - Enabling a PDB to Have an Isolated Keystore in an Oracle Data Guard Environment In an Oracle Data Guard environment, to enable a PDB to have an isolated keystore on the standby, you must manually perform the configuration.

-6.2.1 About Using Transparent Data Encryption with Oracle Data Guard
+8.2.1 About Using Transparent Data Encryption with Oracle Data Guard